-Knowing your website cost is similar to pricing out a car.
+Knowing how much a website costs is similar to pricing out a car.

 If you were to ask how much a car costs, the answer would be anywhere from around $1,000 to $2 million.
 Again, not very helpful.
 However, it’s not that difficult to arrive at a realistic solution and price range by following a simple process.

 First, to narrow it down, determine your needs, budget, and resources.
 For example, you might need a larger car for your commute and to accommodate your growing family.
 Your budget is $25,000-30,000.

 Next, it’s time to explore the broad options when it comes to your budget: